We asked Forensic Psychologist Dr Maureen Griffin for some advice on screen time.

 3. Holidays and sharing

-If you are going away during the summer, either here in Ireland or abroad, wait until you are home again to share all your adventures.
+If you are going away, once things get back on track, either here in Ireland or abroad, wait until you are home again to share all your adventures.
 Burglars have been known to use social media to identify empty houses, especially during holiday seasons.
 Talk to your children about their location settings, which can be enabled/disabled for individual apps they are using.
 Although children tell me “it’s not safe to share your home address”, a lot admit they have location setting enabled for a chatting App or social networking site.
 As most of their messages are sent from home, they can be inadvertently sharing their home address.

 Also talk to children about what is okay/not okay to share while away on holidays.
 It is much easier to have a discussion on ‘why NOT to take a picture of mammy/daddy in their bikini/Speedos’ in advance, instead of having to claw back that image when it has been shared online.